mrcsmcl/team4gdd/home.md

 # High Concept

-A futuristic co-op stealth escape game where two characters—one navigating the physical world and the other navigating cyberspace—must work together to escape a high-security facility.
-As they progress, each character unlocks crucial abilities that aid their survival and help them avoid detection.
+A futuristic co-op stealth escape game where two characters—one navigating the physical world and the other infiltrating the digital systems—must work together to escape a high-security facility.
+As they progress, each character unlocks critical abilities essential for overcoming obstacles and avoiding detection.

 # Genre